pallets/quart/docs/deployment.rst

 :meth:`~quart.app.Quart.run`) in production.
 Instead it is recommended that Quart be run using `Hypercorn
 <https://gitlab.com/pgjones/hypercorn>`_ or an alternative ASGI
 server.
-Hypercorn is installed with Quart and is used to serve requests by default (e.g. with :meth:`~quart.app.Quart.run`).
+This is becuase the :meth:`~quart.app.Quart.run` enables features that help development yet slow production performance.
+Hypercorn is installed with Quart and will be used to serve requests in development mode by default (e.g. with :meth:`~quart.app.Quart.run`).

 To use Quart with an ASGI server simply point the server at the Quart application, for example for a simple application in a file called